Introduction to Formula Fields

 IS_SAME(date1, date2, [unit])

-Returns TRUE if two dates are identical, optionally comparing at a specified unit (e.g., “day”, “month”).
+Returns 1 if two dates are identical, or 0 otherwise.
+Optionally compares at a specified unit (e.g., “day”, “month”).

 Example: